rayleigh/rayleigh.github.io/index.md

         </div>

         <div class="span5">
-Hi, I’m Rayleigh, a fifth-year statistics Ph.D. student at the University of Michigan.
-I work with <a href = "http://dept.stat.lsa.umich.edu/~xuanlong/">Prof. Long Nguyen</a> to develop, fit, and understand the statistical properties of Bayesian models.
+Hi, I’m Rayleigh, a post-doc at the University of Washington.
 My research is motivated by data sets with interesting phenomena, but few variables to describe or explain the phenomena.
+As a result, I aim to develop, fit, and understand the statistical properties of Bayesian models.
+Currently, I am working with <a href = "https://sites.stat.washington.edu/people/abelrod/Home.html">Prof. Abel Rodriguez</a> on creating circular models to better represent the ideological positions of politicians and judges.

-For instance, I have been developing models to transform data on simplexes to model changes in neighborhood income proportions.
-My research is supported by a NSF Graduate Research Fellowship.
+I obtained my Ph.D. from the University of Michigan.
+My advisor was <a href = "http://dept.stat.lsa.umich.edu/~xuanlong/">Prof. Long Nguyen</a>.
+I built models to transform data on simplexes to model changes in neighborhood income proportions.
+My PhD research also included establishing identifiability and posterior consistency conditions for and designing geometric algorithms to fit tree-based mixtures of topic models.
+A NSF Graduate Research Fellowship supported my PhD work.
 <br/>
 <br/>